 It has become very popular to trek the Inca trail in Peru and to that end, the government has now limited places on the trail by issuing an allocation of 500 permits per day.
 This includes all porters, guides and cooks, so it fills up quickly.
 The high season on the trail is from May – September so you will need to book quite a way in advance – we recommend at least 5 to 6 months in advance.
 If you want to trek in quieter times, you may want to consider dates outside of the high season.

 The maximum group size is 16 people.
 The guide to walkers ration is 1 : 9.
 Don’t worry about being rushed along too fast, there will be plenty of time for comfort breaks and chances to admire the views along the way.
 The guide will always walk at the back with the last person in the group, so you really don’t need to be concerned about taking too long.
-This is a cultural journey, not a running race!

 This trek is organized by a professional and licensed tour operator who has been operating in the region for the past 12 years.
 They know what they’re doing and treat their porters well, ensuring that they are well equipped and fairly paid.